Sensorineural hearing loss: Genetic

 Hearing loss can be inherited.
-More than 40 genes have been implicated in the cause of deafness.
+More than 40 genes have been implicated in deafness.
 There are 300 syndromes with related hearing loss, and each syndrome may have causative genes.

 Recessive, dominant, X-linked, or mitochondrial genetic mutations can affect the structure or metabolism of the inner ear.
 Some may be single point mutations, whereas others are due to chromosomal abnormalities.
-Some genetic causes give rise to a late-onset hearing loss.
+Some genetic causes lead to a late-onset hearing loss.
 Mitochondrial mutations can cause SNHL, i.e., m.1555A>G, which makes the individual sensitive to the ototoxic effects of aminoglycoside antibiotics.